 - INFINITE, composed of Sungkyu, Dongwoo, Hoya, Woohyun, Sungyeol, L and Sungjong, released “Julia” from their album “Over The Top” in 2011.
 The K-Pop squad debuted as a seven-member group before Hoya’s departure in 2017.
 With the departure of three other members from the management agency Woollim, the fate of the K-pop group is unknown.

-Chou’s defense Explanation: In a statement released by his agency to Apple Daily, Chou said he has used the same chord progression in earlier songs, such as “Sunny Day,” “Her Eyelashes” and “Qi Li Xiang.”
+, Chou said he has used the same chord progression in earlier songs, such as “Sunny Day,” “Her Eyelashes” and “Qi Li Xiang.”
 “Sunny Day” and “Her Eyelashes” were released in 2003, while “Qi Li Xiang” came out in 2004.

 - “If the chord progression and the arrangement of the instruments are the same, then you’d find that the music is similar,” Chou said.
 “Basically, the chord progressions in pop music are all roughly the same.”